Demitrix2k/W11-Dotfiles/README.md

 #....or download zip manually and place within $HOME\
 ```

-2. Run Powershell as admin or use sudo and link these files and folders
+2. Run Powershell as admin or use sudo and link files and folders akin to
 ```pwsh
 New-Item -ItemType SymbolicLink -Target $HOME\.config\Powershell -Path $HOME\Documents\Powershell